cortexproject/cortex/docs/architecture.md

 # Cortex Architecture

-> This document is a work in progress.
-Check back for updates in the coming weeks.

 Cortex consists of multiple horizontally scalable microservices.
 Each microservice uses the most appropriate technique for horizontal scaling; most are stateless and can handle requests for any users while some (namely the [ingesters](#ingester)) are semi-stateful and depend on consistent hashing.
 This document provides a basic overview of Cortex's architecture.

 <p align="center"><img src="architecture.png" alt="Cortex Architecture"></p>